dimitri-nicolo/calico/v2.0/getting-started/mesos/installation/dc-os/custom.md

 no_canonical: true
 ---

-The {{site.prodname}} Universe Framework includes customization options which support more stable deployments when users
+The {{site.tseeprodname}} Universe Framework includes customization options which support more stable deployments when users

 #### Custom etcd

-By default, {{site.prodname}} will run etcd in proxy mode on every agent, forwarding requests to `http://localhost:2379` to the running etcd cluster launched by the Universe, accessible via an SRV entry.
+By default, {{site.tseeprodname}} will run etcd in proxy mode on every agent, forwarding requests to `http://localhost:2379` to the running etcd cluster launched by the Universe, accessible via an SRV entry.

-The {{site.prodname}} Universe framework alternatively can be configured to directly connect to an etcd instance launched outside of the Universe, removing the need for etcd-proxy:
+The {{site.tseeprodname}} Universe framework alternatively can be configured to directly connect to an etcd instance launched outside of the Universe, removing the need for etcd-proxy: